What NC Landlords Should Know About the 30 Day Deposit Charge Reporting Requirement

 If the extent of the landlord's claim against the security deposit cannot be determined within 30 days, the landlord shall provide the tenant with an interim accounting no later than 30 days after termination of the tenancy and delivery of possession of the premises to the landlord and shall provide a final accounting within 60 days after termination of the tenancy and delivery of possession

-We watched a landlord who was a day late on refunding the deposit receive a judgement for its full amount against them in a court case that they had originally filed.
-It's a very serious issue.
+We watched a property owner who was a day late on refunding the deposit receive a judgment for its full amount against them in a court case they had originally filed.
+It is a very serious issue.

-How you ensure delivery can vary depending on your lease, but a fail safe method would be...
+How you ensure delivery can vary depending on your lease, but a failsafe method covers all three of the following:

-Any physical delivery service that includes confirmation, sent to either a forwarding address if provided (you should ask for one in advance to be safe), or the property address if requests were ignored.
+- Any physical delivery service that includes confirmation, sent to either a forwarding address if provided (you should ask for one in advance), or the property address if that request was ignored

-Keep those confirmations and a log of your actions.
+Keep all confirmations and a log of your actions.

-Upon termination of the tenancy, money held by the landlord as security may be applied as permitted in G.S.
-42-51 or, if not so applied, shall be refunded to the tenant.
-In either case the landlord in writing shall itemize any damage and mail or deliver same to the tenant, together with the balance of the security deposit, no later than 30 days after termination of the tenancy and delivery of possession of the premises to the landlord.
-If the extent of the landlord's claim against the security deposit cannot be determined within 30 days, the landlord shall provide the tenant with an interim accounting no later than 30 days after termination of the tenancy and delivery of possession of the premises to the landlord and shall provide a final accounting within 60 days after termination of the tenancy and delivery of possession of the premises to the landlord.
-If the tenant's address is unknown the landlord shall apply the deposit as permitted in G.S.
-42-51 after a period of 30 days and the landlord shall hold the balance of the deposit for collection by the tenant for at least six months.
-The landlord may not withhold as damages part of the security deposit for conditions that are due to normal wear and tear nor may the landlord retain an amount from the security deposit which exceeds his actual damages.
-(1977, c.
-914, s.
-1; 2009-279, s.
-5.)
+Upon termination of the tenancy, money held as security may be applied as permitted in G.S.
+42-51 or, if not so applied, shall be refunded to the resident.
+In either case the property owner in writing shall itemize any damage and mail or deliver same to the resident, together with the balance of the security deposit, no later than 30 days after termination of the tenancy and delivery of possession.
+If the extent of the claim cannot be determined within 30 days, the property owner shall provide an interim accounting no later than 30 days after termination and a final accounting within 60 days.
+If the resident's address is unknown the property owner shall apply the deposit after 30 days and hold the balance for collection by the resident for at least six months.
+The property owner may not withhold amounts for normal wear and tear nor retain an amount exceeding actual damages.

 § 42-55.
 Remedies.

-If the landlord or the landlord's successor in interest fails to account for and refund the balance of the tenant's security deposit as required by this Article, the tenant may institute a civil action to require the accounting of and the recovery of the balance of the deposit.
-The willful failure of a landlord to comply with the deposit, bond, or notice requirements of this Article shall void the landlord's right to retain any portion of the tenant's security deposit as otherwise permitted under G.S.
-42-51
+If the property owner fails to account for and refund the balance of the security deposit as required, the resident may institute a civil action to recover the balance.
+The willful failure of a property owner to comply with the deposit, bond, or notice requirements of this Article shall void the property owner's right to retain any portion of the security deposit.